w3c/wot-binding-templates/registry-requirements.md

 1. A binding that uses a protocol MUST map at least one WoT operation (`op` keyword value such as `readproperty`) to a protocol message and vice versa
 2. A binding that uses a serialization format via the `contentType` keyword MUST mention how the Data Schema terms should be used to describe the messages.
 This avoids submission of a binding like "XML Binding" that says "Use `contentType:application/xml` and nothing more.
 That alone would not be enough to serialize correct messages based on the data schema.
   - TODO: We will need additional mechanisms (including vocabulary terms) to ensure that it is possible to use other media types.
 3. Initial entry MUST be a correct document which complies with point 10 (document content).
-The reviewer MUST NOT check if the binding tries to map `readproperty` to a non-existent HTTP method.
-A succesful initial document triggers a "Call for Implementation".
+The reviewer MUST NOT check whether the binding tries to map `readproperty` to a non-existent HTTP method.
+A successful initial document triggers a "Call for Implementation".
 4. The WoT binding CAN be just one section of the document.
 In that case, the "Link to the binding document" in the registry entry MUST point to the specific location.
 PDF or similar document types CAN be submitted if the "Link to the binding document" in the registry entry contains a text pointing to the section.
 However, HTML and Webpages SHOULD be favoured.
 5. The WoT binding document DOES NOT have to follow the W3C copyright.
 The submitter is free to choose based on the process they or their organization follows.
 6. The binding document linked in the registry entry DOES NOT have to be open to read, use, implement.